-Self Defense – Beginning with nuisance and avoidance self-defense, then to defenses against various hand and foot attacks, various types of takedowns, sweeps and throws, soft and hard retaliations, control techniques, multiple attack defenses and finally defense against weapons.
-At each level the intensity of the attacks are increased so that the attacks would represent a real-life situation.
+Self Defense – Beginning with nuisance and avoidance self-defense, then to defenses against various hand and foot attacks, various types of takedowns, sweeps, and throws, soft and hard retaliations, control techniques, multiple attack defenses and finally defense against weapons.
+At each level, the intensity of the attacks is increased so that the attacks would represent a real-life situation.
 A complete study of break falls and their application is taught prior to any takedown defense.

 Katas/Forms – The application of basic techniques in a series of steps that imitate an actual fight.
 This is where the students perfect the techniques and the application of the techniques as well as condition the mind and body to focus their energy.
 The student will learn how to perform these moves not only in class, but will also be shown the proper way to perform them in a tournament environment.
 Participation in tournaments is not required in this system, but the student will be instructed in the correct etiquette for a tournament, and how to present a kata to judges.

 Traditional Weapons – Learning the correct techniques in utilizing the following weapons for defense:

 “Bo” – Six-foot staff.

 “Sai”- Short three-pronged sword.

 “bokken” – Practice sword similar in weight and feel to a steel blade.

 Basic techniques will be taught and then applied to a form or kata.